LazyBun/owasp-top10-security/PITCHME.md

 ## What's that?

+- Insufficient logging and monitoring |
+- Ineffective incident response |

+Note:
-Insufficient logging and monitoring, along with ineffective incident response allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.
+allows attackers to further attack systems, maintain persistence, pivot to more systems, and tamper with data.

 +++